General Data Protection Regulation (GDPR)

-Due to the new GDPR regulations with effect from 25th May 2018, schools must now provide parents with the opportunity to opt-in or out of data sharing.
-We will never release personal information to anyone outside of the school without your consent, unless the law permits it therefore, please can you complete the pupil data capture form, which your child will be issued with in the next few days.
+Schools must now provide parents with the opportunity to opt-in or out of data sharing.
+We will never release personal information to anyone outside of the school without your consent, unless the law permits it.
+If you haven’t already done so please complete a consent form and return to school as soon as possible.
 This will ensure that the school has accurate information and parental consent as appropriate.
-Please return this to school as soon as possible.
 If you change your mind at any time you can let us know by completing a new consent form and forwarding it to us by post or e-mail.

 BKCAT General Data Protection Regulation (GDPR) Policy May 2018: Click Here